isovector/draconian-results/pho.md

 ### Exercise and fitness

-**Starting January 20**, adult indoor individual and group fitness or exercise activities are allowed with increased safety protocols and capacity limits, including:
+**Starting January 20**, adult indoor individual, group fitness or exercise activities and adult dance classes and activities are allowed with increased safety protocols and capacity limits, including:

--   7 square metres of space between workout machines or people in a group class
+-   Capacity based on 7m^2^ of floor space per person for both individual and group fitness and exercise classes
+    -   In addition to floor space, all group fitness and exercise classes have a capacity limit of 25 people
 -   Masks worn at all times, except when actively exercising.
 We strongly encourage people wear a mask even when exercising
 -   Pre-bookings for drop-in individual fitness where operationally possible
+-   Scanning [proof of vaccination QR codes for entry]

+Fitness and exercise facilities must follow [Indoor Exercise, Fitness, and Dance Class Facility COVID-19 Guidance -- January 19, 2022 (PDF, 383KB)].

 **Until January 19 at 11:59 pm**, adult indoor individual and group fitness or exercise activities are not allowed.
 For example: